ilmax/site/content/posts/github-azure-oidc/index.md

 ```

+> Please note that this Terraform configuration requires multiple providers and, to run the apply successfully, you need to be authenticated into both.

 ## Quirks
 As you can see, the configuration is quite straightforward, but there's a catch.
 Since you have to configure the subject (sub) claim in the Federated Credential with the same value of the sub claim that GitHub is issuing to your workflow and by default the repository name will be part of the claim value, this means you will have to create one App Registration, Federated Credential and Service Principal for each repository.